-Fordham University School of Law
+Professor of Law

 BioJohn Pfaff is a Professor of Law where he teaches criminal law, sentencing law, and law and economics.
 Before coming to Fordham, he was the John M. Olin Fellow at the Northwestern University School of Law and clerked for Judge Stephen F. Williams on the US Court of Appeals for the DC Circuit.

 The second looks at how to incorporate evidence based practices into the judicial review of scientific and empirical evidence.
-For his work on the latter issue, Professor Pfaff recently received a two-year grant from the John Templeton Foundation and the University of Chicago's Arete Initiative for the study of wisdom.
+For his work on this issue Professor Pfaff received a two-year grant from the John Templeton Foundation and the University of Chicago's Arete Initiative for the study of wisdom.